Maelbeek metro station: Location

-/ station is located under the Rue de la Loi/Wetstraat, a street best known for the many official buildings of the European Union (EU), including the European Parliament and the European Commission, as well as of the Belgian Government.
+The station is located under the Rue de la Loi/Wetstraat, a street best known for the many official buildings of the European Union (EU), including the European Parliament and the European Commission, as well as of the Belgian Government.
 One of the station's exits leads to the Rue de la Loi, with a side entrance leading to the Rue Joseph II/Jozef II-straat.
 The other exit leads to the Chaussée d'Etterbeek/Etterbeeksesteenweg.
 It is located under the bridge carrying the Rue de la Loi.
 Nearby (also on the Chaussée d'Etterbeek) is an entrance leading to the SNCB/NMBS (heavy rail) southbound platforms of Schuman railway station.
 This entrance is located under the railway bridge with stairs up to the platforms.